 Pressure (pressure is responsible for pressing water through a coffee bed)

-- Although, French Press is a combination of steeping – pressure plays no role in our opinion.
+- Although, French press is a combination of steeping – the pressure plays no role in our opinion.

 Even though the coffee brewing chart remains widely used, its applicability is rapidly decreasing because of new coffee brewing methods.